charlower/monke/README.md

 ## What does it do

-Mints NFT's with Ethereum, Optimism and IPFS.
+Mints NFT's on Optimism and IPFS.

 ### `why?`